-Perry v Portage Pub Sch Bd of Ed, 319170 (March 12, 2015), lv dn Mich (2015).
-In this AAA employment arbitration case, plaintiff appealed Circuit Court's order denying plaintiff's motion to vacate award.
+Perry v Portage Pub Sch Bd of Ed, 319170 (March 12, 2015), lv dn \\\\ Mich \\\ (2015).
+In this AAA employment arbitration case, plaintiff appealed Circuit Court's order denying plaintiff's motion to vacate.
 COA affirmed.
-Prior to arbitration, employer retained investigator who created a report.
+Prior to arbitration, employer retained investigator who created report.
 Employee requested copy of report before arbitration hearing.
-Employer declined, indicating it would provide report to employee only if employee realized this would make document subject to public disclosure under Public Records Act.
-In addition, employee asked authorization to interview potential employee witnesses.
-Employee did not request to take formal depositions.
-At arbitration hearing, employer utilized investigator as witness.
+Employer declined, indicating it would provide report only if employee realized this would make report subject to public disclosure under Public Records Act.
+Employee asked authorization to interview potential employee witnesses.
+Employee did not request to depositions.
+At arbitration hearing, employer used investigator as witness.
 Arbitrator issued award in favor of employer.
-Circuit Court refused to vacate award.
-COA agreed with Circuit Court that (1) employer did not refuse to produce the report but rather correctly conditioned such production on a realization of Public Records Act implications, and (2) employee could have used deposition procedure to interview witnesses but chose not to.
+Circuit Court refused to vacate.
+COA agreed with Circuit Court that (1) employer did not refuse to produce report but rather correctly conditioned production on realization of Public Records Act implications, and (2) employee could have used depositions to interview witnesses but chose not to.